ogusarenko/mke-docs/content/docs/concepts/architecture.md

 provide networking functionality within a cluster that is secure, scalable, and policy-driven.

 MKE 4k installs with the Calico CNI by default.
-Other CNI options, though, such as Kube-router, are also available.
-Refer to [Container Network Interface](../cni) for the network configuration details.
+Other CNI options, though, are also available.
+Refer to [Container Network Interface](../../configuration/container-network-interface) for the network configuration details.

 ### MKE 4k Control Plane